multiversx/mx-sdk-rs/contracts/examples/bonding-curve/readme.md

   - `TokenIdentifier` - containing the accepted payment token
   - `Biguint` - containing the payment for the sold tokens

-here the balance and the payment amount are variable and they will usually get changed together, reason why it was chosen for these elements to be kept away from `token_details`.
+Here the balance and the payment amount are variable and they will usually get changed together, reason why it was chosen for these elements to be kept away from `token_details`.

 **Important!** Only 1 seller can have a specific token to be sold at a time, avoiding this way scenarion of which token from which seller should be selled at one point.